OliverCulleyDeLange/wcr-android-kt/README-DEV.md

 IDs

 - Do
-Filter routes by grade and type
-Cache images on phone up to configurable limit
 Route undo button
 Submission validation of fields to show nice error Perf test - load huge data set and check performance